ocangelo/roll20/WildShape/README.md

 Something that i wanted to avoid was to add shapes one by one for my druid, so i created a way to import ALL shapes from a given folder.

-You can do that by clicking on the "Import Shapes from Folder" in the "edit shifter" menu, my workflow was to duplicate a bunch of monsters and organize them in different folders.
+You can do that by clicking on the "Import Shapes from Folder" in the "edit shifter" menu, my workflow was to bring in a bunch of monsters from the compendium and  organize them in subfolders then mass import them.

-Please keep in mind that this process might take a while to duplicate all characters, i tested importing 18 shapes and it took a little over a minute.
+Please keep in mind that this process might take a while to duplicate all characters, I tested importing 18 shapes and it took a little over a minute.

 you will be prompted with: